 The Dundee Partnership has agreed a strategic approach to employability and the overall aim is to reduce poverty and disadvantage in the city by increasing the number of Dundee residents in employment.
-The City Strategy target is to increase employment rates to 73.3% by May 2009 (to be reviewed during the lifetime of the Plan).
+Employment rates across the working age population rose from 70.3% in February 2005 to 72.1% in November 2007.
+The City Strategy target is to increase this to 73.3% by May 2009 (to be reviewed during the lifetime of the Plan).
 The Economic Development Department and the City Council will continue to play a pro-active role in this process.

 Causes of low levels of economic activity are complex, requiring a concerted effort to support all inactive groups into work.
-This will be achieved through the delivery of a range of activities aimed at providing appropriate support to people moving towards and into employment through the agreed Employability Pipeline, currently funded by both the Fairer Scotland Fund, Disadvantaged Area Fund and the European Social Fund and in conjunction with national programmes and the Government's proposed welfare reforms, which seek to move the UK towards full employment.
+This will be achieved through the delivery of a range of activities aimed at providing appropriate support to people moving towards and into employment through the agreed Employability Pipeline, currently funded by both the Fairer Scotland Fund, Disadvantaged Area Fund and the European Social Fund and in conjunction with national programmes and the Government's proposed Welfare Reforms, which seek to move the UK towards full employment.